 - A photo of the applicant (preferably a head shot).
 Your photo and your words may be used in our publications.

 - Complete application packages must be received no later than April 30, 2014.
 Incomplete applications will not be considered.

 - Depending on the quality and number of applications received by AFA, one scholarship may be allocated to each of the Air Force Major Commands (MAJCOMs).
 Additionally, one or more scholarships may be awarded to spouses of Airmen or DAF Civilian employees that are not currently assigned to a MAJCOM.
-These are the 10 Air Force MAJCOMs:
+The 10 Air Force MAJCOMs are: